-They drive for rideshare apps like Uber and Lyft, deliver food and packaged goods on delivery apps like Postmates and DoorDash, and pick up odd jobs through labor marketplaces like Thumbtack and Handy.
+They drive for rideshare apps like Uber and Lyft, deliver food and packaged goods on delivery apps like DoorDash, and Instacart, and pick up odd jobs through labor marketplaces like Thumbtack and Handy.

 Part-time gig workers depend on the income to supplement earnings from their day jobs.
 Those not dependent on gig income to make ends meet still put the money to good use by bolstering their savings or putting money away for long-term goals like education and retirement.

 Even as the biggest gig economy platforms earn billions in annual revenue, they balk at offering such protections to contractors, wary of doing anything that implies contractors function as employees rather than entrepreneurs using gig apps to grow their own microbusinesses.

-To prepare for the pandemic, governments and private companies are battening down the hatches, slowing the flow of people and goods around the world and raising the risk of a prolonged economic slowdown.
+A reckoning of sorts arrived in early 2020 as the world began to grapple with the spread of COVID-19.
+To prepare for the pandemic, governments and private companies battened down the hatches, slowing the flow of people and goods around the world and raising the risk of a prolonged economic slowdown.

 Event cancellations and widespread changes in consumers’ public behavior hit the travel and hospitality sectors particularly hard, threatening the livelihoods of millions of mostly low-wage workers without paid-time-off benefits or the financial capacity to take extended unpaid leave due to illness.

 According to CNBC, rideshare giants Uber and Lyft promised in early March 2020 to compensate drivers affected by the novel coronavirus for up to 14 days.
 But it wasn’t clear whether the policy would apply only to drivers testing positive for the virus rather than those voluntarily taking off work to reduce infection risk.

 Protections for Gig Economy Workers by State

-The passage of California Assembly Bill 5 (AB5), a sweeping law classifying hundreds of thousands of rideshare drivers and other contingent workers as employees, was a watershed for gig workers.
+The passage of California Assembly Bill 5 (AB5), a sweeping labor law classifying hundreds of thousands of rideshare drivers and other contingent workers as employees, was a watershed for gig workers.